-If the decision is made to end a half-century guarantee of federal constitutional protection for abortions, then it would automatically be banned almost immediately in at least 13 states including Arkansas, Mississippi, and Tennessee because states passed a trigger law.
+With the decision to end a half-century guarantee of federal constitutional protection for abortions, it is automatically banned in at least 13 states including Arkansas, Mississippi, and Tennessee because these states passed a trigger law.

-Here's a breakdown of how it would impact the tri-state area.
+Here's a breakdown of how it impacts the tri-state area.

 Tennessee would have 30 days to officially have an abortion ban in place.
 If that happens it would become a felony for a doctor to perform an abortion, unless they can prove that the abortion was necessary to prevent a woman's death.

 There are no exceptions for rape or incest, and women seeking abortions would not be prosecuted.